PleaseStateTheNatureOfYourInquiry/VenusResearchWorkBook/docs/workbook.rst

     | top directory: :file:`VMC/Step05`
     | scripts:
-    | :file:`CorrelateRadianceFactors_Temperature_CloudTopAltitudes.py`
+    | :file:`CorrelateRadianceFactorRatios_T_CloudTopAltitudes.py`

-In any case, I think there are two ways use the above results.
+I think there are two ways to approach the analysis of a correlation between the cloud top temperatures and UV-brightness, based on the results from the steps above.

-First, I try to separate the analysis in several latitude sections, as defined by the changes in cloud top altitudes (green points in the figures above).
+I set up the script :file:`CorrelateRadianceFactorRatios_T_CloudTopAltitudes.py` for both these ways and use the :file:`VMCSelectedImages_CloudTopAltitudes.dat` table from :ref:`Step 3bis <VMCStep03bis>` as well as :file:`RadianceFactorRatiosPerOrbit.dat` from :ref:`Step 3 <VMCStep03>`

-The next step would be to run the :file:`CorrelateRadianceFactors_Temperature_CloudTopAltitudes.py`, derived from the script in :ref:`Step03 <VMCStep03>` above.
+The **first** way is to split the analysis in several latitude sections.
-In this script I use the :file:`VMCSelectedImages_CloudTopAltitudes.dat` table from :ref:`Step03bis <VMCStep03bis>` as entry.
+These sections would logically be defined by the changes in cloud top altitudes, as indicated by the green points in the figures above in :ref:`Step 3bis <VMCStep03bis>`: 65km for latitudes < -60˚, 71km for latitudes between -60˚ and -40˚, 73km for latitudes between -40˚ and -15˚.

 .. image:: ../Temperature-UVBrightness-Project/VMC/Step05/plots/cloudTopTemperature_65km_vs_RadianceFactorRatio.png
-    :scale: 60%
+    :scale: 80%

 .. image:: ../Temperature-UVBrightness-Project/VMC/Step05/plots/cloudTopTemperature_71km_vs_RadianceFactorRatio.png
-    :scale: 60%
+    :scale: 80%

 .. image:: ../Temperature-UVBrightness-Project/VMC/Step05/plots/cloudTopTemperature_73km_vs_RadianceFactorRatio.png
-    :scale: 60%
+    :scale: 80%

 The cloud top temperatures have been corrected for the thermal tide at 69km altitude (:file:`ThermalTideCorrection.dat`) as described in :ref:`Step04 <VMCStep04>`), even though none of the cloud top altitudes is exactly at 69km altitude: I assume this amplitude to be a good indication.
-I also determined linear fits to the points, but the linear correlation is very weak.
+I also determined linear fits to the points, but clearly the linear correlation is very weak if even existent at all.

-I need to do another statistical analysis here.
+I need to do another statistical analysis test here!

-Second, I correct the cloud top temperature variation due to the temperature gradient in the atmosphere, so that the values can be compared across latitudes when doing the correlation with the VMC UV-brightness.
+The **second** way I correct the cloud top temperature variation due to the temperature gradient in the atmosphere, so that the values can be compared across latitudes when doing the correlation with the VMC UV-brightness.
-I take 71km altitude as the reference level and subtract
+I take 71km altitude as the reference level:

 .. math::